Department of Mathematics

 MATH-281 PROBLEM-SOLVING SEMINAR (1 Credit)

 Techniques of mathematical problem-solving are studied and applied to a wide range of problems.
 Students present their solutions for class discussion.
 This course prepares students to take the Putnam exam, if they wish to do so.
-May be repeated for credit.
+Offered fall.

 MATH-312 GEOMETRY (3 Credits)